 Due to Covid-19, East Multnomah SWCD has cancelled their 2022 native plant sales.
 You may have to drive a little farther, but the following SWCDs are still offering native plants.

-Marian SWCD – Save the date!
-Online ordering will be available between January 5th and February 21st.
-Pick up orders at Bauman’s Farm, 12989 Howell Prairie Rd., NE, Gervais, OR on Friday or Saturday, March 11th or 12th.
+Marion SWCD – Save the date!
+Online ordering will be available between January 1th and February 5th.
+Pick up orders, as scheduled, at Bauman’s Farm, 12989 Howell Prairie Rd., NE, Gervais, OR on Friday or Saturday, March 3rd or 4th.

 Yamhill SWCD – Mark your calendars!
-Online pre-orders begin January 1, 2022.
-Pick up orders and/or shop the in-person plant sale will be held on February 11th and 12th, 2022 at the Yamhill Valley Heritage Center located at 11275 SW Durham Lane in McMinnville.
+Online pre-orders are open now.
+Pick up orders and/or shop the in-person plant sale will be held on March 3rd and 4th, 2023 at the Yamhill Valley Heritage Center located at 11275 SW Durham Lane in McMinnville.

 Clark Conservation District (WA) – Online pre-ordering is open now.
-Pick up orders at 11104 NE 149th St., Brush Prairie, WA, on Saturday, February 19th, 2022 at your selected pick-up time.
+Pick up location is at the CASEE center (11104 NE 149th St., Brush Prairie, WA) on Saturday, February 18th, 2023 at your selected pick-up time.

 Want to learn more about which native plants are right for your property?